-In many cases, it is useful to submit huge (100+) number of computational jobs into the PBS queue system.
-Huge number of (small) jobs is one of the most effective ways to execute embarrassingly parallel calculations, achieving best runtime, throughput and computer utilization.
-In this chapter, we discuss the the recommended way to run huge number of jobs, including ways to run huge number of single core jobs.
+In many cases, it is useful to submit a huge (100+) number of computational jobs into the PBS queue system.
+A huge number of (small) jobs is one of the most effective ways to execute parallel calculations, achieving best runtime, throughput and computer utilization.
+In this chapter, we discuss the recommended way to run huge numbers of jobs, including ways to run huge numbers of single core jobs.

 Read more on the Capacity Computing page.